shabin-slr/hotel-searcher/readme.md

 ```

 ## Use Rest endpoint directly
-Ping the URL  <a href="http://localhost:3000/search" target="_blank">http://localhost:3000/search</a>
-from a tool like Postman or even directly from browser
+After running the server, ping the URL  <a href="http://localhost:3000/search" target="_blank">http://localhost:3000/search</a> from a tool like Postman or even directly from browser.

 Allowed query parameters are
 - name
 - startPrice